zhouzi/GentleForm/README.md

 If there's an error, this is when the error feedback are displayed.

 Why not validating it before, e.g when he's typing?
-Real time validation is some damn cool, isn't it?
+Real time validation is so damn cool, isn't it?
-Nope, it's not - or maybe it is but not for users.
+Maybe it is, but certainly not for users.
 It's like saying to someone that he failed even before he's done trying and that's definitely not cool.

 *More details coming soon...*